Vojvodina: Hungarian rule

-Following territorial disputes with Byzantine and Bulgarian states, most of Vojvodina became part of the Kingdom of Hungary between the 10th and 12th century and remained under Hungarian administration until the 16th century.
+Following territorial disputes with Byzantine and Bulgarian states, Vojvodina was part of the Principality of Hungary and Kingdom of Hungary from the 10th century and remained under Hungarian administration until the 16th century.

 The regional demographic balance started changing in the 11th century when Hungarians began to replace the local Slavic population.
 But from the 14th century, the balance changed again in favour of the Slavs when Serb refugees fleeing from territories conquered by the Ottoman army settled in the area.
-Most of the Hungarians left the region during the Ottoman conquest and early period of Ottoman administration, so the population of Vojvodina in Ottoman times was predominantly Serb, with significant presence of Muslims of various ethnic backgrounds.
+Most of the Hungarians left the region during the Ottoman conquest and early period of Ottoman administration, so the population of Vojvodina in Ottoman times was predominantly Serb, with a significant presence of Muslims of various ethnic backgrounds.